MFaiqKhan/ethernaut_foundry/README.md

 In this contract what we will do is we will make another contract and call the changeOwner function from different account by putting player address as the argument, so we can change the owner and get the flag.

 ## 5. Level 5: Token:

+This challenge have solidity version 0.6.0 and the problem occurs here is integer overflows and underflows . we gonna change the original contract a little bit by adding unchecked as it enables the underflow and overflow in solidity in version ^0.8.0. we are given 20 tokens in the start but we can overflow the balance of the contract and get the flag , we will transfer 20+1 more than 20 token and overflow our balance in require check to very large amount and thats how we will get the flag